Frans-Willem/CsrSpiDrivers/README.md

 ## Thanks
 * This project is heavily based on Frans-Willem Hardijzer's [reverse-engineered spilpt.dll drivers](https://github.com/Frans-Willem/CsrSpiDrivers).
-* Thanks to *unicorn* from http://www.nebo-forum.kiev.ua/ for the idea of a DLL for wine.
+* Thanks to **unicorn** from http://www.nebo-forum.kiev.ua/ for the idea of a DLL for Wine.

 ## Related projects